avalonche/loaner-celo/README.md

 #### chloesli

 #### lucylq
+Worked on the Moola function calls and screen.

+My first time developing on the blockchain and I found smart contracts to be pretty cool; essentially any type of logic can be embedded in them.
+Also interesting to consider how we can write logic to incentivize users to repay loans.
+The very concept of uncollaterized lending seems to encourage theft, so it becomes a matter of making the incentive for repayment stronger than the incentive to default.

 #### weilonying
-I mainly worked on the designs, and part of the frontend development for this hackathon.
-I also assisted with debugging and testing the contract calls that avalonche wrote.
+* Worked on the designs, and part of the frontend development for this hackathon.
+* Assisted with debugging and testing the contract calls that avalonche wrote.

 Blockchain development on mobile is still in its early stages and I found Celo's mobile-first approach to be a refreshing step towards making decentralised finance accessible to all.
-The main pain point for me is mainly directed towards the documentation which is still lacking in several places (although compared to libraries, still pretty good).
-I also ran into a few frustrating places where errors occurred where the stack trace didn't provide anything useful.
-Improving in these two areas would go a long way to improving dev experience on Celo.

-But overall, I had fun taking part in this hackathon.
+One point of feedback: more documentation containing more detail, design patterns and examples would be nice.

 ## Links